pythonanywhere/help_pages/articles/FastAPI.md

 Important limitations to know about:

  * HTTPS only on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
+ * no support for static files mappings
+ * no support for HTTP password
- * programmatic access with API only
+ * programmatic management with API only (no web UI)
  * no stability of the interface guaranteed

 If you are brave enough to try it, here is a quick guide how to do it.